davekinkead/thesis/paper.coffee.md

 The second claim offers something new.
 Different accounts of democracy require different accounts of inclusion.
 As we shall see, accounts of democracy based on content-independent criteria require different accounts of inclusion to those based on content-relative criteria.
 Content-indifferent accounts of democracy by contrast, are compatible with a wider variety of accounts of inclusions, and are therefore less affected by the Boundary Problem.

 Which leads to the third claim: whenever differing accounts of inclusion are incompatible, their corresponding accounts of democracy must also be incompatible.
-The necessary relationship between democratic inclusion and justification entails means that accounts of democracy cannot be mixed if their supporting accounts of inclusion are not compatible.
+The necessary relationship between democratic inclusion and justification means that accounts of democracy cannot be mixed if their supporting accounts of inclusion are not compatible.

 Political theorists however, frequently combine incompatible justifications of democracy.
 Mill as just one example justifies democratic rule on the ground that it is more reliable in determining the right decision (a content-independent criteria), takes into consideration the preferences of all (a content-relative criteria), and transforms the moral character of participants (a content-indifferent criteria).
 The relationship between democratic inclusion and justification has broader implications than is currently recognised.